bartvandebiezen/css-conventions/css-conventions.md

 See [BEM](https://bem.info) and [CSS Wizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) for further reading.

-### Names of variants (within a rhythm) for selectors or variables should follow 'city block sizes'.
+### Names of variants (within a rhythm) for selectors or variables should follow 'city block sizes'

 - The standard variant of a pattern gets the modifier '100'.
 - There are two standard variants: with and without a number.
 Especially useful when you start patterns without variants and you have to add variants later on in a project.
 You don't want to change all the names in your project.